A formula for the Euler class of foliations: Introduction

 Another way to think of Thurston's Inequality is through the \emph{Thurston norm}.
 The Thurston norm of a homology class $\alpha\in H_2(M,\partial M;\Z)$ is the minimal realisable value of $|\chi(S')|$ among all properly embedded orientable surfaces $S$ representing $\alpha$, and $S'$ is $S$ minus its sphere or disk components \cite{Thurston1986ANF}.
 Thurston's Inequality implies that the relative Euler class of a taut foliation lies in the unit ball of the dual Thurston norm on $H^2(M,\partial M;\Z)$.
 If the taut foliation has a compact leaf of negative Euler characteristic, then its Euler class actually lies on the boundary of the dual Thurston ball.

 The \emph{Euler class-one Conjecture}, posed by Thurston in \cite{Thurston1986ANF}, stated that every class in $H^2(M,\partial M;\Z)$ with unit dual Thurston norm and subject to a necessary parity condition is the relative Euler class of some taut foliation on $M$.
 The conjecture was proved for vertices of the unit ball of the dual Thurston norm by Gabai \cite{Gabai1997, gabai_fully_2020}.
 Then the conjecture was disproved by Gabai and Yazdi in \cite{yazdi_thurstons_2020} and \cite{gabai_fully_2020}.
 By means of the \emph{Fully Marked Surface Theorem}, Yazdi exhibited infinitely many examples of closed hyperbolic $3$-manifolds for which the conjecture does not hold.
 Lately, Liu showed that counterexamples to the conjecture are not sporadic.
 Indeed, every oriented closed hyperbolic $3$-manifold $N$ admits some finite cover $M$ for which the conjecture does not hold \cite{liu}.
+However, we still lack a complete picture of which homology classes are (relative) Euler classes of taut foliations.
+What other special properties do such classes have?

 The Thurston norm is also a valuable tool in its own right.
 The shape of its unit ball has a close relationship with many other remarkable objects associated with the manifold: fibrations, pseudo-Anosov flows, representations, and Floer homologies are just some of them.
 Consult \cite{Kitayama2022} for an overview on the Thurston norm and some of its applications.
 Although this norm is notoriously difficult to compute, Thurston's Inequality forces the unit ball to lie between the two hyperplanes $\{\alpha\in H_2(M,\partial M;\R)\, |\; \langle e(\mc F),\alpha\rangle=\pm 1\}$.